 Transgender people are individuals of any age or sex whose appearance, personal characteristics, or behaviours differ from stereotypes about how men and women are “supposed” to be.
-Transgender people have existed in every culture, race, and class since the story of human life has been recorded.
+Transgender people have existed in every culture, race, and class since the story of human life began .
 In its broadest sense, transgender encompasses anyone whose identity or behaviour falls outside of stereotypical gender norms.

 In the landmark judgment of National Legal Services Authority (NALSA) v.
 Union of India, the Supreme Court created the "third gender" status for hijras or transgenders.
 Earlier, they were forced to write male or female against their gender.
 The Supreme Court asked the Centre to treat transgenders as socially and economically backward.

 The State has to now ensure that all persons are accorded legal capacity in civil matters, without discrimination on the basis of sexual orientation or gender identity, and the opportunity to exercise that capacity, including equal rights to conclude contracts, and to administer, own, acquire (including through inheritance), manage, enjoy and dispose of the property.